 Avocado (1 medium)

-Manganese deficiency does not develop in humans unless manganese has been deliberately omitted from the diet.
-Manganese is abundant in plants and very adequately meets the body's low requirement for manganese.
-In fact, manganese is absorbed more efficiently when intake of manganese is low.
+People don’t get manganese deficiency unless they have intentionally omitted the mineral from their diets.
+Manganese is abundant in plants.
+This easily meets the body’s low need for manganese.
+In fact, manganese is absorbed better when intake of manganese is low.

-Symptoms of manganese deficiency are hard to identify but may include growth retardation (in young humans and animals), bone deformities (in animals), abnormal glucose levels, changes in glucose tolerance, and abnormal cholesterol levels.
-Other symptoms of deficiency may include a change in hair or beard color.
+Symptoms of manganese deficiency are hard to spot.
+They may include slowed growth (in young humans and animals) and bone problems (in animals).
+They may also include abnormal glucose levels, changes in glucose tolerance, and abnormal cholesterol levels.
+Other symptoms may include a change in hair or beard color.

-In animals, manganese deficiency leads to reproductive difficulties, abnormal muscle coordination in infant offspring, skeletal and cartilage abnormalities, and impaired glucose tolerance.
+In animals, manganese deficiency leads to reproductive issues.
+It also leads to abnormal muscle coordination in infant offspring, skeletal and cartilage issues, and impaired glucose tolerance.

 Impaired motor skills

-Manganese is extremely toxic when inhaled as manganese oxide from dust or fumes.
+Manganese is toxic when you inhale manganese oxide from dust or fumes.

 Manganese competes with iron for absorption.
-Manganese absorption can be decreased by the presence of fiber, phytates, oxalic acid, calcium and phosphorus.
-It is inconclusive whether or not zinc and copper absorption may be decreased by manganese.
+Its absorption can also be decreased by fiber, phytates, oxalic acid, calcium, and phosphorus.
+It isn’t known if zinc and copper absorption is decreased by manganese.